polbb/pdf-classifier/README.md

-# Python Coding Challenge
+# PDF Classification API

 ## Introduction

-Welcome to the PDF Classifier Coding Challenge!
-In this take-home assignment, you'll build a RESTful API service that classifies PDF files into two categories: **"document"** or **"powerpoint"**.
-Your classification logic should be encapsulated within the `pdf_classifier` module, while the API will handle file uploads and return classification results.
+This document outlines the development and deployment of a RESTful API service for classifying PDF files into two categories: **"document"** or **"powerpoint"**.
+The classification logic is encapsulated within the `pdf_classifier` module, while the API handles file uploads and returns classification results.

 ---